 Best electric mopeds 2021

-We run down the best electric mopeds you can buy, from some mainstream and some not so well known names
+We run down the best electric mopeds you can buy, from some mainstream and some not-so-well-known names

-When buying, look for a battery warranty of two to three years (more is good) and qualification for the Plug-In Grant, which offers 20% off the up-front price, up to a maximum of £1,500.
-The top design trend at the moment is for smaller twin batteries rather than one big one, enabling them to be lifted out for recharging – important if you live on seventh floor!
+When buying, look for a battery warranty of two to three years (more is good) and qualification for the government's Plug-In Grant, which offers 20% off the up-front price, up to a maximum of £1,500.
+The top trend at the moment is for smaller twin batteries rather than one big one, enabling them to be lifted out for recharging – important if you live on the seventh floor!

-Niu GT – from £3,196
+Niu Mqi+ Sport – from £2,156

-Claimed ranges of electric mopeds can be about as accurate as the fuel-economy aspirations of internal-combustion cars, but the GT lives up to its official figure – our test bike had 35% battery left after 44 miles, so was heading for a credible 65 miles to empty.
-The GT has two batteries, both of which can be charged in situ or lifted out and taken indoors.
-A full charge from flat takes 3.5 hours, according to Niu, and the battery warranty runs to three years/20,000 miles, which is good.
+Claimed ranges of electric mopeds can be about as accurate as the fuel-economy aspirations of ICE cars.
+One Niu we rode in 2019 it lived up to its official figure – the test bike had 35% battery left after 44 miles, so we were heading for a credible 65 miles to empty.
+The faster Nius have two batteries, both of which can be charged in situ or taken indoors to plug in.
+A full charge from flat takes 3.5 hours according to Niu, and the battery warranty runs to three years/20,000 miles, which is good.

-Bluetooth is one of the Niu's selling points – it links to your smartphone to show GPS, real-time diagnostics and an anti-theft alert – but the scooter won't swallow a week's worth of shopping, because all the under-seat space is filled with battery.
-At £3,196 after the government's Plug-In Grant, it's competitively priced.
+Bluetooth is one of the Niu's selling points – it links to your smartphone to show GPS, real-time diagnostics and an anti-theft alert – but the moped won't swallow a week's worth of shopping because all the under-seat space is filled with battery.
+At £2,156 after the government's Plug-In Grant, the Mqi is well priced.

-Zapp i300 – from £5,250
+Zapp i300 Carbon – from £7,950

 The Zapp i300 is not exactly undersold.
 It's designed in Britain, with production now getting underway in Thailand, and its publicity refers to "superbike-type acceleration and riding dynamics... five patent applications relating to motorcycle fundamentals and 50 new-to-industry advanced features".
 The motor is a 'Super Twister' and the two batteries are 'Turbo Twins.'